seanKenkeremath/lords-and-lads/README.md

 If they are a Lord, they must strike one of the center nails.

-If a Lad hammers their starting nail completely into the stump, they instantly ascend to the rank of Lord.
+If a Lad hammers their starting nail completely into the stump and there are less than the max amount of Lords, they instantly ascend to the rank of Lord.
 This can happen between strikes.
 I.e. if a Lad has two strikes because he or she performed a double hammer flip, and they drive their starting nail completely into the stump on the first hit, the next hit must be performed on a center nail as Lord.